RobinLin2002/RobinLin2002.github.io/_pages/about.md

 # 📖 Educations
-- *2024.09 - 2025.07* (now)*, pursuing master in The University of Hong Kong, major in Artificial Intelligence
+- *2024.09 - 2065.06* (expected)*, pursuing master in The University of Hong Kong, major in Artificial Intelligence
 - *2020.09 - 2024.06*, achieved Bachelor of Science in The Chinese University of Hong Kong, Shenzhen, major in Data Science and big data technology